pmgbergen/porepy/docs/docsrc/howto/howto-docstring.rst

 .. rubric:: Google style directives

 Google style directives are aliases for standard directives, which simplify the usage and syntax.
-Besides the obligatory declaration of parameters, return values and raised errors, the PorePy style encourages the use of other sections to provide notes, example code usage, references, etc.
+Besides the obligatory declaration of parameters, raised errors and return values, the PorePy style encourages the use of other sections to provide notes, example code usage, references, etc.

 For a list of all supported Google style directives, `see Google style docstring sections <https://www.sphinx-doc.org/en/master/usage/extensions/napoleon.html#docstring-sections>`_.

-The compulsory order of directives inside a docstring is:
+The **compulsory order** of directives inside a docstring is:

     1. Examples, Note, ...
     2. References, See Also